-- Tuncurry Dunes and Heath--- Species List and Images
+- Tuncurry Dunes and Heath --- Species List

 - Wallamba Cove--- Species List

 The area contains a mixture of habitats including the following;

 - Wet Sclerophyll Forest

 Tuncurry is the home of one unique plant namely Corunastylis littoralis (syn: Genoplesium littorale), the Tuncurry Midge Orchid.
 The species is highly localised and is surrounded by areas which were subject to sand mining and an waste disposal area, namely the Tuncurry Tip.
 It was recently listed as 'Critically endangered'.
 The species has been described as "a slender midge orchid of coastal vegetation with numerous crowned, semi-deflexed flowers with green, acuminate sepals and petals and a small, subulate, brown labellum with an acuminate apex."
 Images are available via my Flickr page.

 - Eucalyptus patentinervis

 - Persoonia virgata